mmiranda222/.statsuite/content/using-de/viewing-data/toolbar/_index.md

 e.g.
 `GET http://share-<tenant>.<organisation>.org/admin/cleanup?api-key=<secret>`

-The deletion of these shared charts/tables views (uniquely identified by their unique URLs) will concern all shared views generated before a date this is defined and set up in the configuration of the share servcie during its deployment (see full documentation in the [readme.md](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-share/-/tree/master#share-server) file of the share service).
+The deletion of these shared charts/tables views (uniquely identified by their unique URLs) will concern all shared views generated before a date this is defined and set up in the configuration of the share servcie during its deployment: `env.` viarable: `OUT_OF_DATE` ((see full documentation in the [readme.md](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-share/-/tree/master#share-server) file of the share service)).

 ---